How to fix e1 error on boiler baxi

 5. Contact a professional: If none of the above steps resolve the E1 error, it’s best to reach out to a qualified boiler technician.
 They will have the expertise and necessary tools to diagnose and fix the underlying issue.
 Attempting to repair or tamper with the boiler yourself may further damage the unit or pose safety risks.

-See also How to draw a toilet
+See also How to cover ear piercing for swimming

 Remember to always prioritize your safety when dealing with boilers.
 If you’re unsure or uncomfortable with troubleshooting the E1 error yourself, it’s advisable to seek professional assistance to avoid any accidents or damage.